Cyberbullying Tips: 15 Anti-Cyberbullying Resources

 It Gets Better Project offers advice and inspiration particularly geared towards lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) youth.
 In fact, this Project is world renown, with over 50,000 user-created videos viewed more than 50 million times.

 Bark board member and internet safety expert, Ben Halpert, is the founder of Savvy Cyber Kids.
-Savvy Cyber Kids is an organization which partners with kids, parents, and educators to teach positive digital citizenship.
+Savvy Cyber Kids is an organization which partners with kids, parents, and educators to teach positive digital citizenship and anti-cyberbullying tips.
 For instance, they offer a variety of resources and school and community programs to educate communities around keeping kids safer online.

 If you haven’t already, sign up for Bark.
 Our advanced algorithms monitor your children’s phones, emails, and social media accounts.
 The algorithms analyze content for signs of cyberbullying, sexting, and even depression and suicidal ideation.
 Additionally, we only send alerts when there is a potential problem, so you don’t have to read through every single text message.
 Plus, we provide recommended next steps to help you address the issues as a family.